 Plants are sessile and therefore they must be efficient in taking up mineral elements from the soil, and then using them to grow and reproduce.
 This requires the expenditure of energy and the utilisation of metabolites resulting in tight integration between carbon and nutritional metabolism.
-The first part of the module deals with the light and dark reactions of photosynthesis providing the energy required for the uptake and assimilation of minerals.
-The second part deals with plant nutrition and water uptake and their relation to crop productivity, whereas the third part deals with aspects of plant growth and development.
+The first part of the module deals with plant nutrition and water uptake and their relation to crop productivity, whereas the second part deals with hormonal and signalling aspects of plant growth and development.